 For each of the stages, all patient output data will be linked to a single numerical identifier which will be utilised from that point for analysis by the researchers.
 Data obtained will be securely stored on file on a secure hard disk drive and subsequently uploaded to a cloud server with HIPAA based security.

+There is no follow up expected of you after completion of this initial stage of monitoring.

+Following monitoring, your information will be stored which will allow us to contact you in the unlikely event that an adverse side effect from the device is discovered.

+There are no additional costs associated with participating in this research project, nor will you be paid.
+All medication, tests and medical care required as part of the research project will be provided to you free of charge.

+This research project has been designed to make sure the researchers interpret the results in a fair and appropriate way and avoids study doctors or participants jumping to conclusions.

 d.
 Measurement tools utilised